Product design, strategy, & leadership

 First-pass wireframes

-Design workshop
+Design + engineering workshop

 Our entire blueprint for the sign-up experience, including flags for screen taxonomy, event logging naming conventions, API calls, components, expected behaviors, error states, field validation, image assets, navigational model notes, and more.